ziagakisthanos/groupie-tracker/README.md

 ## Usage
 - View a list of artists on the homepage.
+- Use the search bar to find artists, members, locations, or albums.
 - Click on an artist for detailed information.
 - Interact with elements that trigger server responses.